apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 And... every thing is working again.

 As we can see, Minitest does not assume a specific directory structure, because we can specify its dependencies as command line options.
-However, I recommend to use the one we saw here because is a very widespread one.
+However, I recommend to use the same structure we use with RSpec because is a very widespread one.
 Any developer could figure out where to find which files, and it is easy to grow if we want to use rake (for example) to run our test in batches.
+We will talk about that in a future post.